 My Mom raised us to help a person in need.
 Even after she drove my brother, sister and I to grade school, she doubled back to drop off the "late" kids she recognized on her way home.
 She beams with an authentic smile that makes others feel better.

-I speed walk to my train stop in Chicago and run down the stairs to get on the el.
-A couple times lately I yelled, "Woo who, let's get that el" to complete strangers who screamed and raced down the stairs with me.
-We got the el and it was exhilarating!
+Today, I speed walk to my train stop in Chicago on my way home from the office.
+A couple times lately I yelled, "Woo who, let's get that el" to complete strangers.
+They cheered as they raced with me.
+We caught our train.

 In addition to spontaneous teamwork, I adore random acts of kindness.
 Some City Transit Authority (CTA) employees say, "Good morning" to everyone who crosses their path.